Dryness may be an asset when telling a funny story or attending a sunny summer party, but when it comes to our eyes, dry can be a serious downer.

 If your eyes feel like they are wearing tiny wool sweaters, then you likely are suffering from dry eyes.
 Persistent scratchiness, redness and burning are all common symptoms, as is the feeling that a foreign object is in your eye.

 The causes can be far-ranging, however.
-Dry eyes can result from aging, medical conditions such as lupus, diabetes or rheumatoid arthritis, or as a side effect of medications, including antihistamines, antidepressants, certain blood pressure medicines, Parkinson’s medications and birth control pills.
-A diet low in vitamin A also can contribute to dry eyes.
+Dry eyes can result from aging, medical conditions such as lupus, diabetes or rheumatoid arthritis, or as a side effect of medications, including antihistamines, antidepressants, certain blood pressure medicines, and birth control pills.

 Fortunately, relief can be relatively easy to come by.
 Treatment for dry eyes can range from fatty acids to eye drops.
 As for dry eye syndrome, while the condition is chronic, the symptoms can be managed.